-Budgeted cost: £22,287
+Budgeted cost: £11,938

-Activity Evidence that supports this approach Challenge number(s) addressed Improved phonics and oral language skills in Reception and EEF Phonics development - moderate impact for low cost - extensive research +4 1, 2 and 3 KS1 facilitated by a designated Reading Lead Peer tutoring moderate impact for very low cost - extensive research +5 The further embedding and refinement of Read Write Inc KS1 scenario Evidence-based research linked to RWI phonics programme and existing Wave 1 provision. phonics as a systematic, highly quality approach to phonics, blending and vocabulary development.
+Evidence that supports this approach Challenge number(s) addressed EEF Phonics development - moderate impact for low cost - extensive research +4 Peer tutoring moderate impact for very low 1, 2 and 3 cost - extensive research +5 KS1 scenario Evidence-based research linked to RWI phonics programme and existing Wave 1 provision.
 This is about extension and depth of existing provision and has strong potential to be sustainable and impact on Reading achievement over time.
-Reading Lead to continue to coach and refine practice -both Wave 1 and for those deploying strategically targeted intervention across all Pupils are assessed and streamed to focus high quality phonic provision and target gaps.
-Groups are homogenous and fluid to allow for appropriate match to need and rapid momentum of progress. priority year groups Daily catch-up interventions deployed for an integrated, layered approach Accelerated progress in Reading and Writing for all pupils by a designated Reading Lead This provision continues to be driven by highly trained RWI practitioners and is also supported/balanced by high quality picture books to share and promote a love of reading Review of progress of lower achieving/vulnerable pupils in Yr 1 and 2 indicates that they have phonic gaps due to school closure and struggle to apply basic skills in phonics with confidence and consistency.
+Pupils are assessed and streamed to focus high quality phonic provision and target gaps.
+Groups are homogenous and fluid to allow for appropriate match to need and rapid momentum of progress.
+Daily catch-up interventions deployed for an Review of progress of lower achieving/vulnerable pupils in Yr 1 and 2 indicates that they have phonic gaps due to school closure and struggle to apply basic skills in phonics with confidence and consistency.
 This lack of automaticity impacts on early Reading progress and writing skills.
-SLT identified a need for absolute match of Reading books to phonic phases in order to track application of phonics and build 1, 2 and 3 accuracy and fluency with increased confidence/momentum.
+SLT identified a need for absolute match of Reading books to phonic phases in order to track application of phonics and build 1, 2 and 3 EEF Phonics development - moderate impact for low cost - extensive research +4 Peer tutoring moderate impact for very low cost - extensive research +5 KS1 scenario Evidence-based research linked to RWI phonics programme and existing Wave 1 provision.
+This is about extension and depth of existing provision and has strong potential to be sustainable and impact on Reading achievement over time.
+Pupils are assessed and streamed to focus high quality phonic provision and target gaps.
+Groups are homogenous and fluid to allow for appropriate match to need and rapid momentum of progress.
+Daily catch-up interventions deployed for an integrated, layered approach Review of progress of lower achieving/vulnerable pupils in Yr 1 and 2 indicates that they have phonic gaps due to school closure and struggle to apply basic skills in phonics with confidence and consistency.
+This lack of automaticity impacts on early Reading progress and writing skills.
+SLT identified a need for absolute match of Reading books to phonic phases in order to

-The sustained refinement of vocabulary development at the heart of our Knowledge - engaged, Enquiry-led curriculum which is tailored to the needs of Through ongoing observation, SLT and teaching staff have identified a decline in fundamental vocabulary as children transfer into school.
-1, 2 and 3 our pupils facilitated by SMT Through carefully sequenced, meaningful learning opportunities which are embedded in context, children will be engaged in deep and The school recognises the impact of the 'vocabulary gap' as a cap on the potential of all children, but most especially those who may be experiencing social disadvantage. rich experiences.
-These will enable them to transfer knowledge to long term memory increasingly effectively so that core knowledge and understanding of themselves and the world they live in is embedded Vocabulary is not only linked to cultural capital, but also cognitive ability.
-Children need words in order to shape thoughts and meaning about the world and themselves in it. over time.
+The sustained refinement of vocabulary development at the heart of our Knowledge - engaged, Enquiry-led curriculum which is tailored to the needs of our pupils facilitated by SMT Through carefully sequenced, meaningful learning opportunities which are embedded in context, Through ongoing observation, SLT and teaching staff have identified a decline in fundamental vocabulary as children transfer into school.
+The school recognises the impact of the 'vocabulary gap' as a cap on the potential of all children, but most especially those who may be experiencing social disadvantage.
+1, 2 and 3 children will be engaged in deep and rich experiences.
+These will enable them to transfer knowledge to long term memory increasingly effectively so that core knowledge and understanding of themselves and the world they live in is embedded over Vocabulary is not only linked to cultural capital, but also cognitive ability.
+Children need words in order to shape thoughts and meaning about the world and themselves in it. time.
 All learning will be driven by aspirational language and vocabulary development will be at the core of each lesson.
-We recognise language acquisition as a tool for emotional wellbeing, and a fundamental pre-requisite for forming effective relationships.
+Release Training TBC We recognise language acquisition as a tool for emotional wellbeing, and a fundamental pre-requisite for forming effective relationships.
 This will drive our full spectrum Curriculum.